Among the ways to use the calculator are 1) as a stand-alone (e.g.

 A note on not bricking your browser: The calculator can handle computations with matrices

 large enough that their latex rendering gets painfully slow.
+Here are two ways to avoid the problem.

 If you want to assign a huge matrix to a variable, you can put a